jflex-de/jflex/docs/md/maven-plugin.md

 #### More complex configuration

-This generates the source for two grammars (`src/main/lex/preprocessor.jflex` and  `/pub/postprocessor.jflex`) as well as all grammar files found in  `src/main/jflex` (and it sub-directories).
+This example generates the source for the two grammars `src/main/lex/preprocessor.jflex` and `/pub/postprocessor.jflex`, as well as all grammar files found in  `src/main/jflex` (and its sub-directories).
 The generated Java code is placed into `src/main/java` instead of `target/generated-sources/jflex`.